 I finish my walk, refreshed, full of new ideas and ready for the day.
 I reflect on how lucky I am to live so close to such a special place and I am reminded of the amazing lady who I was introduced to three years ago, Caroline Stanley.
 Caroline organises everything from photography, educational and nature groups and takes them on informative walks into the woods.
 She also organises community events and major clean ups as part of The Friends of Merlin Woods, they are the driving force behind the preservation of the woods and its ancient Meadows for all to enjoy.
 The group are constantly raising awareness and educating people of the rare and valuable amenity we have on our doorstep.

-Caroline Stanly of Friends of Merlin Woods shares a little bit of the history of the Woods,
+Caroline Stanley of Friends of Merlin Woods shares a little bit of the history of the Woods,

 “Merlin Park Hospital and Merlin Woods occupy the former site of the Waithman estate.
 Merlin Park House was built by Charles Blake in the first decade of the 19th century and was bought by the Waithman family in 1876.
 Thereafter it was compulsorily acquired for the building of a TB sanitorium in 1945.
 The house no longer exists and Merlin Park Hospital now occupies the site.
 The Waithmans planted many trees during the period when they owned the 340 acre estate.
 The woods appear on the Ordnance Survey maps from the 1830s and you can see that some of the trees are well over 200 years old.
 You can tell it is old by woodland flowers like wood anemone, and bluebells, which show old woodland.
 We’re learning about it ourselves as we go along, about the different insects and species of wildlife”.

-I love Merlin Woods, it is such a valuable amenity to have on the doorstep, and spending time in here for me is like stepping into Narnia, it is a treasured heritage to be looked after and passed on for generations to come.
-And I will leave you with one last image to reflect upon, thank you for visiting.
+I love Merlin Woods, it is such a valuable amenity to have on the doorstep, spending time in here for me is like stepping into Narnia, it is a treasured heritage to be looked after and passed on for generations to come.
+And I will leave you with one last thought to reflect upon, thank you for taking the journey with me.